To top of page

 Due Diligence Process

-Based on the United Nations Guiding Principles on Business and Human Rights (UNGPs) as a framework for implementation, we comply with relevant laws and regulations in each country or region where we operate, and conduct human rights due diligence in own operations and supply chain under the following process.
+Using the United Nations Guiding Principles on Business and Human Rights (UNGPs) as a framework for implementation, we comply with relevant laws and regulations in each country or region where we operate and conduct human rights due diligence in own operations and value chain under the following processes.

 Identifying Stakeholders

-We believe that identifying and engaging stakeholders is important when promoting human rights due diligence.
-Stakeholders mentioned here include rightholders, as well as other related stakeholders (NGOs / NPOs, experts, etc.).
+We believe that identifying and engaging stakeholders is important in promoting human rights due diligence.
+Stakeholders mentioned here include rightsholders, as well as other related stakeholders (NGOs / NPOs, experts, etc.).
 We have discussed with external human rights experts to identify our key stakeholders in consideration of our business structure.
 These key stakeholders are:

 1. (1)